 Connection density should be achieved for a given bandwidth and a given number of TRxPs.
 The target QoS is to support delivery of a message of a certain size within a certain time and with a certain success probability.

 The minimum requirement for connection density is 106 devices per km2.

+For NTN, the following requirements apply:

+The minimum requirement for connection density is [103] connections per km2 within a beam coverage.
+This assumes a 30 + 30 MHz spectrum allocation (DL/UL bandwidth) and messaging only.